idleberg/sublime-bridlensis/README.md

 ## Usage

-For the moment, you have to set the scope of your NSIS source to `source.nsis.bridle` to work.
-I'm looking into a better way of integration in a future release.
+For the moment, you have to set the scope of your NSIS source to `source.nsis.bridle` (“BridleNSIS”) to work.
+Alternatively, you can use the `.bridle-nsis` file extension for automatic detection.

 ### Completions